santacsj/basicassembler64/README.md

 ### Output
 `.A`
-: assembler file, a SEQ file with all macros expanded and all comments/whitespaces eliminiated from unquoted text
+: assembler file, a SEQ file with all macros expanded and all comments/whitespaces eliminiated from unquoted text, `@0:` is used to overwrite file with the same name

 ### Example
 REPEAT.S: